luziferius/visual_image_splitter/README.rst

 - ``-s``, ``--selection``: Adds a selection preset to all image files loaded.
 This argument can be specified more than once to add multiple selection presets.
     - This switch takes exactly four numerical arguments (optional parts in square brackets): ``[-]x1[%] [-]y1[%] [+-]x2[%] [+-]y2[%]``
     - The given presets will be added as selections to *each* opened file, both to image specified on the command line *and* any image opened later.
     - If any argument value is specified with a percent sign, it is treated as a decimal percentage of the actual image size it will be applied to.
+Otherwise, without a percent sign, it denotes an absolute value in pixels.
     - The first value pair, ``x1`` and ``y1``, build the first anchor point.
 Values are relative to the top and left image border.
 If a value is negative, it is treated as relative to the right and bottom image border.
     - The second value pair, ``x2`` and ``y2`` form the second anchor point.
 If a sign is given (either positive or negative), the value is treated as relative to the `first anchor point`.
 - ``-h``, ``--help``: Print the help text on the standard output